 Issue

-When you log in to a Debian 12-based host as a generic user (non-root) and then obtain superuser permissions with su
+When you log in to a Debian 12-based host as a generic user (non-root) and then obtain superuser permissions with su, you may encounter this error:

 bash: sacli: command not found